Hedgehogo/IEML.io/README.md

 *Real decimal numbers.*

-A dot is used as a separator.
+` ` is used as a separator between the integer part and the fractional part. `_` can be used as a separator between digits.

 Example:
 ```